 This page explains how to use the pages in the REACT UI’s Settings section to set up API keys, SFTP accounts, carrier connectors and custom state labels.

-The Settings section also features webhook and Shipment State Group setup pages.
+The Settings section also features webhook and shipment filter setup pages.
 These pages are covered in detail on the Managing Webhooks page.

 API keys enable you to use REACT’s APIs.
 If you attempt to make an API request without a valid API key then REACT returns a 401 Unauthorized response.